 The goal of Tandem is to organize the nodes that share the same context, so that they can subsequently collaborate to provide a service.
 Tandem assumes that each node runs a shared-context recognition algorithm, which provides a number on a scale, representing the confidence value that two nodes are together.
-This algorithm can be for example a coherence function, which measures the extent to which two signals are linearly related at each frequency [6] (on a scale from 0 to 1), or the correlation coefficient, which indicates the strength and direction of a linear relationship [9] (on the scale from -1 to 1).
+This algorithm can be for example a coherence function, which measures the extent to which two signals are linearly related at each frequency [7] (on a scale from 0 to 1), or the correlation coefficient, which indicates the strength and direction of a linear relationship [10] (on the scale from -1 to 1).
 Such an algorithm permanently evaluates the context, so that at each time step every node has an updated image of the current situation, reflected in a new set of confidence values (one for every neighbour).
+Since the context recognition algorithm has a certain accuracy, the perceived context determined by the confidence values may vary in time.